newrelic-experimental/PythonForDevOps-NerdGraph/README.md

 # Python for DevOps - How to automate top 5 common operations with New Relic NerdGraph

+As you instrument more apps and hosts with New Relic One, you may want to automate tasks such as auditing your instrumented services and exporting telemetry data.
+These tasks can be performed via the prebuilt UI or can be automated through NerdGraph, our GraphQL API.
+In this sample code, you’ll how to use can use API calls in Python to automate the following operations:

+- Audit your instrumented services.
+- Manage your tags.
+- Export telemetry for data analysis.
+- Export dashboards as files.
+- Rotate your license keys.

 ## What do you need to make this work?